 There are a couple of ways you can do this.
 Firstly, I have a nifty contact form that you can fill in.
 My highly trained team of Net Hamsters™ will then whisk your message over to my inbox.
 Click here to visit my contact page.

 If you'd rather flex your writing skills and go at it freestyle, then here's my e-mail address - firstname.lastname@example.org.
 Feel free to write as much as you want.
 I love it when people have plenty to say!

-Once I've heard from you, I'll send you over a copy of my online brochure with more details about the collections on offer and ways to choose the one to suit you.
+Once I've heard from you, I'll send you over some more details about the different photography collections available to you and ways to choose the one to suit you.